davmac314/tosaithe/doc/TSBP.md

 - `tbsp_mmap_type::USABLE` (0) - the memory is available for use by the OS kernel.
 - `tbsp_mmap_type::RESERVED` (1) - the address range is reserved; any memory in the range should not be accessed by the OS.
 No device should have its MMIO space mapped to the address by the OS.
+  A reserved area may cover MMIO access to baseboard devices (advertised via ACPI for example), or be generally unusable for some other unspecified reason.
 - `tbsp_mmap_type::ACPI_RECLAIMABLE` (2) - the memory contains ACPI tables, and is usable by the OS once it no longer needs the tables.
 - `tbsp_mmap_type::ACPI_NVS` (3) - the memory is used by ACPI firmware and the OS should not use